thekondrashov/stuff/README.md

 ## User Agent Strings

 * [UserAgentString.com - List of  User Agent Strings](http://useragentstring.com/pages/useragentstring.php) - Understand what information is contained in a user agent string.
 Get an analysis of your or any other user agent string.
-Find lists of user agent strings from browsers, crawlers, spiders, bots, validators and others..
+Find lists of user agent strings from browsers, crawlers, spiders, bots, validators and others.

+## Browsers Misc

+* [Brave browser](https://www.brave.com) - reinventing the browser as a user-first platform for speed, privacy, better ads, and beyond.
+[GitHub](https://github.com/brave)

 [↑ back to top](#table-of-contents)